sphaero/sphof/docs/test1.rst

 Test 1: Painters Spree
 ----------------------

+*Imagine you have created a simple application that draws something on the screen.
+Your processor is not fast enough to draw 60 frames per second.*

 In this first test we will create a program which handles multiple painters.
 This is often a problem in concurrent programs as OpenGL and most graphic libraries can only run in the main thread.
 Therefore it is